Does Homeowners Insurance Cover House Foundation Repair?

 How can your home insurance company help?

 Some insurance companies offer policyholders access to a network of qualified contractors.
 Working with these prescreened contractors ensures that your claim and repairs are handled quickly.
 These contractors are usually in direct contact with your insurance company, meaning the entire process moves a lot faster.
-We provide a list of some home insurance companies that offer a network of contractors below.
+Some home insurance companies that offer a network of contractors are:

 Insurance company | Highlight |